DivinusMessor/CST334-OS/week1/lab1.txt

         echo "The area of the rectangle is $area" echo "Would you like to repeat for another rectangle [Yes/No]?" read response
-# If user said they do not want to calculate rectangle area it will
+# If user said they do not want to calculate another rectangle area it will
 # prompt user for radius to calculate area of circle
         while [ $response != "Yes" ]
         do